Apple-Cheddar Stuffed Chicken with Apple-Dijon Pan Sauce is a luscious, fall-inspired dinner recipe that comes together in minutes.

 - 3/4 cup chicken broth

-- 1/2 cup apple juice
+- 1/2 cup no sugar added apple juice

 - 2 Tablespoons dijon mustard

-- 1-1/2 teaspoons apple cider vinegar (could use rice vinegar)
+- 1-1/2 teaspoons apple cider vinegar, could use rice vinegar

 Directions

-- Meanwhile, add chicken broth, apple juice, dijon mustard, apple cider vinegar, and a pinch of dried thyme to skillet then turn heat to high.
+- Meanwhile, add chicken broth, apple juice, dijon mustard, apple cider vinegar, and a pinch of dried thyme to skillet then increase heat to high.
 Cook until sauce has reduced, about 5 minutes, then taste and add salt and pepper if necessary.
 Plate chicken then drizzle with pan sauce.

 This looks really good – I love apples with cheddar (apple pie isn’t apple pie without a nice wedge of 5 year aged Balderson cheddar!).
 I’d be tempted to add some shallots into the pan sauce because I’m shallot obsessed, but this looks like a really delish recipe – thanks for posting it!